Real Lines on Random Cubic Surfaces

-Invariant distributions on $\cP$ can be explicitly described: they correspond to scalar products on $\cP$ which are invariant under the action of the orthogonal group $O(4)$ by change of variables, and they are parametrized by a point in the positive quadrant $(\la_1, \la_2)\in (0, \infty)\times (0, \infty)$, see \cite{kostlan:93}.
-This comes from the fact that there is a decomposition \be \cP=\cH_3\oplus \|x\|^2\cdot\cH_1, \ee where $\cH_3$ and $\cH_1$ denotes respectively the space of harmonic cubic polynomials and harmonic linear polynomials (i.e. just linear polynomials).
+Invariant distributions on $\R[x_0, \ldots x_3]_{(3)}$ can be explicitly described: they correspond to scalar products on $\R[x_0, \ldots x_3]_{(3)}$ which are invariant under the action of the orthogonal group $O(4)$ by change of variables, and they are parametrized by a point in the positive quadrant $(\la_1, \la_2)\in (0, \infty)\times (0, \infty)$, see \cite{kostlan:93}.
+This comes from the fact that there is a decomposition \be \R[x_0, \ldots x_3]_{(3)}=\cH_3\oplus \|x\|^2\cdot\cH_1, \ee where $\cH_3$ and $\cH_1$ denotes respectively the space of harmonic cubic polynomials and harmonic linear polynomials (i.e., just linear polynomials).
 The remarkable fact here is that the decomposition \eqref{eq:deco} is orthogonal with respect to any invariant scalar product; moreover the action of the orthogonal group by change of variables preserves the two spaces of harmonics and in addition the induced representation on these spaces is irreducible.
-In particular, in each space of harmonics, there is a unique (up to multiples) scalar product which is $O(4)$ invariant -- and this explains the two positive parameters needed to describe an invariant distribution.
+In particular, in each space of harmonics, there is a unique (up to multiples) scalar product which is $O(4)$--invariant; this explains the two positive parameters needed to describe an invariant distribution.